manjaro/pacman-mirrors/docs/index.md

 When done pacman-mirrors checks the internet connection and if possible download the latest datafiles for creating the mirrorlist.
-At this point it is possible to interupt further processing.
+At this point it is possible to interrupt further processing.

 If the *-n* argument is present pacman-mirrors will now exit.